umd-lib/staffdirectory-ldap/README.md

 ## Application configuration

-The following file is used to configure the application.
+### Google Sheets configuration

+This application communicates with Google via a Google service account, and the private key file for the account must be accessible to the application.

+The project associated with the service account must have the "Google Sheets API" enabled.

+Also, the service account must have "view" permission to Google Sheets document being read.
+To do this, simply share the document with the email address specified in the the "client_email" field of the private key file.

 ### config.properties

-A properties file for specifying application configuration, including:
+A "config.proprties" file is used for specifying application configuration,
+including:

 * the LDAP connection information
-* the Google Sheets API credentials
+* the Google service account credentials file
 * the Google Sheets document to retrive

 A sample "config.properties.example" file has been included in this repository.